 - The teacher said to Shelly, “Why are you laughing?”

-- Dhronacharya said to Arjun, “Shoot the fish’s eye.”
+- Dhronacharya said to Arjun, “Shoot the bird’s eye.”

 - “Call the first convict,” said the jury.